martinrue/codeblog/posts/scookie-intro.md

 date: June 3 2013 22:40
 ---

 User sessions are pretty common in most web apps.
-Normally, a session is created on the server for the logged-in user and a session ID is passed back to the client so that it can continue to idenity its own session on subsequent requests.
+Normally, a session is created on the server for the logged-in user and a session ID is passed back to the client so that it can continue to identify its own session on subsequent requests.

 But then you have a centralised session which starts to get complex when you think about multiple web servers.
 It can be much simpler by just giving a cookie to the client.
 Then we have no lingering state on the server and the client tells you what you need to know on each request.